Shipping Luggage Offers Travelers Peace of Mind

 “To change luggage plans is not difficult as we can arrange everything up to two hours before pick up,” said Kasfiner.

 Vesnesky said, “We are just a phone call away.
 If you think about flights canceling and rerouting people to other flights, having your luggage shipped really helps avoid additional stress… It is already there!”

 It’s just as simple to change plans with Luggage Free.
 Jeff Boyd says, “A traveler can always change luggage shipment plans with a simple phone call or e-mail.
 The actual speed in which the change is applied depends wholly on where the shipment is in its journey, however.
 For example, if a customer has a shipment going to Paris, and they

 decide to change and have it delivered to Berlin, and they let us know before the shipment has left the US, then the delivery day will not change, and it will not be a problem at all.

 “However, if they alert us of this change when the bag is in French customs, we will do our best to expedite its clearance and ultimate delivery to Berlin, but it may be delayed by a day or two because of the point at which the shipment stood at the time of the change.”

-Most luggage shipping companies allow as many bags a you would like to ship, however there are weight limitations for each individual bag.
+Most luggage shipping companies allow as many bags you would like to ship, however, there are weight limitations for each individual bag.